Johns Hopkins Supplemental Essays

 Next, shift to your background.
 Think about where you come from and how these places and experiences have made you who you are.
 In your Johns Hopkins essay, you’ll want to avoid cliché, overly sentimental aspects of your background.
 For example, having a parent who attended Johns Hopkins may have shaped why you want to attend.
 However, this doesn’t tell admissions officers anything interesting about you or what you hope to learn at Johns Hopkins.
 So, these types of topics won’t lend to crafting impressive Johns Hopkins supplemental essays.

-Instead, look for experiences that sparked intellectual curiosity.
-Are you a softball player that spent a season perfecting your pitch but, in the process, began learning about physics?
-That could be a great topic for your Johns Hopkins essay.
+Instead, focus on experiences that sparked intellectual curiosity.
+For example, are you a softball player who spent a season perfecting your pitch and, in the process, began exploring the physics behind it?
+That first season or first game could make a compelling topic for your Johns Hopkins essay.

 Identity